 The Queen's birthday and World Gin Day are both celebrated on the second Saturday of June.
 Make the most of the dual occasion with these surprising royal gin facts.

 At Sipsmith, we do love a good excuse to lift a glass—and June certainly does its part.
 World Gin Day (our favourite holiday, naturally) and the Queen’s birthday both fall on the second Saturday of the month, and together provide the perfect joint occasion for toasting.

-To get you prepared for this serendipitous occasion, we’ve compiled our favourite royal gin facts below (we suggest you take a page out of the royal book and indulge in a Sipsmith Dubonnet; find the recipe below).
-And don’t forget our limited edition release of The Queen’s 90th Birthday 2016 London Dry Gin – only 5,000 bottles were made, so be sure to pick one up before the celebrations get underway.
+To get you prepared for this serendipitous occasion, we’ve compiled our favourite royal gin facts (we also suggest you take a page out of the royal book and indulge in a Sipsmith Dubonnet; find the recipe below).

 Gin and Dubonnet